nullstone-io/terraform-provider-ns/website/docs/r/autogen_subdomain.markdown

 ## Attributes Reference

 - `name` - Name of created auto-generated subdomain.
 This does not include the domain name (typically `nullstone.app`).
 - `domain_name` - The domain name configured for this autogen subdomain.
-Typically this is `nullstone.app`.
+Typically, this is `nullstone.app`.
 - `fqdn` - The fully-qualified domain name for this auto-generated subdomain.
 This is composed of `{name}.{domain_name}.`.